-Our pharmaceutical software products are designed and developed by our development teams in California (Lancaster, Gureneville, San Jose, and San Diego), North Carolina (Research Triangle Park), and New York (Buffalo).
-In addition, our Chief Executive Officer works primarily from Auburn, Alabama.
+Our pharmaceutical software products are designed and developed by our development teams in California, North Carolina (Research Triangle Park), and New York (Buffalo), we also employee people who are able to work remotely using collaboration software.
 Our products and services are now delivered electronically - we no longer provide CD-ROMs and printed manuals or reports.